Kunstmaan/KunstmaanBundlesCMS/docs/05-12-adding-a-custom-controller.md

 # Adding a custom controller to a page

-Before CMS version 3.1 we used a the `service()` method in a specific entiry to write any custom controller logic.
+Before CMS version 3.1 we used a the `service()` method in a specific entity to write any custom controller logic.
 This was a poor solution.
 We decided to refactor this.

 ## Creating a full controller
 ### Modify the entity